atlassian/github-for-jira/SUPPORT.md

 This warning is shown when a branch or commit includes more than 100 issue keys.
 When a branch or commit exceeds this limit, we only send the first 100.
 This is enforced by Jira.
 This doesn't impact branches or commits that are under the limit or impact the sync status.

-Still having trouble?
-Look up your problem in [Issues](https://github.com/atlassian/github-for-jira/issues) or [Create a new Issue](https://github.com/atlassian/github-for-jira/issues/new) if it doesn't already exist.

-## Sync is STALLED

-When an IN PROGRESS sync hasn't made progress for some time, the status will move to STALLED.
-This can happen when an unexpected error occurs.

-To resolve, follow these steps to resume the sync:

-1. Open the integration settings: **Jira Settings** -> **Add-ons** -> **Manage Add-ons** -> **GitHub** -> **Get started**
-2. Under **Retry**, click the dropdown and select "Normal", then click **Submit**

-If the sync returns to the STALLED status, Look up your problem in [Issues](https://github.com/atlassian/github-for-jira/issues) or [Create a new Issue](https://github.com/atlassian/github-for-jira/issues/new) if it doesn't already exist.

 ## Nothing showing up in Jira

 First [check that your sync status has reached `COMPLETE`](#sync-status-not-reaching-complete).
 No information will be displayed in Jira until the status is `COMPLETE`.